icecube/pisa/pisa/stages/discr_sys/README.md

 ### Ultrasurfaces

 Treatment of detector systematics via likelihood-free inference.
-Polynomial coefficients, assigned to every event allow continuoius re-weighting as a function of detector uncertainties in a way that is fully decoupled from flux and oscillation effects.
+Polynomial coefficients, assigned to every event, allow continuous re-weighting as a function of detector uncertainties in a way that is fully decoupled from flux and oscillation effects.
 The results are stored in a feather file containing all events of the nominal MC set and their associated polynomial coefficients.

 To use this in a PISA analysis pipeline, you will need to set up an ultrasurface config file looking like this: